 History

-Creation of the ASBL
+Creation of the non-profit organization

-These volunteers work in their spare time.
+These volunteers work in their free time.

 Why did you create the TSP ?

-Who is TSP for?
+THE TSP Who is it for?

 This can be identified as follows: